vishnu-sagar/Data-Science/scraping e-commerce sites/readme.md

 - Stock status
 - No worries for No results.

-we have been working for further releases for the extensive use of customers.
+I am  working for further releases for the extensive use of customers.

 ## **Screenshots:**